-But since Approval Workflow is set to Optional, that doesn't mean that you can't schedule and publish posts at will, even if no Approval was granted to the post.
+But since the approval workflow is set to optional, that doesn't mean that you can't schedule and publish posts at will, even if no approval was granted to the post.

-This Workflow is tailored towards teams who have a strong sense of responsibility and who demand their posts be granted the sign of approval by someone.
+This workflow is tailored towards teams who have a strong sense of responsibility and who demand their posts be granted the sign of approval.